Archaeology (ARC) - Courses

 Wisconsin Archaeology for Teachers

 This class is designed to provide teachers with substantial content on the science of archaeology and the pre-European history of Wisconsin.
 Through an inquiry-based approach, teachers learn the process of archaeological interpretation of cultural patterns from material remains by undertaking the reconstruction of such patterns from a provided sample of material remains.
 This process is applicable to the K-12 classroom.
+This course is taught largely at a graduate level.
 Prerequisite: junior standing.
 Offered Occasionally.

 ARC 494/594 Cr.1-3